openstack-infra/zuul/doc/source/user/config.rst

 untrusted project are run in the :term:`untrusted execution context` where proposed changes are used in job execution, it is dangerous to allow those secrets to be used in pipelines which are used to execute proposed but unreviewed changes.
-By default, pipelines will refuse to run jobs which have playbooks that use secrets in the untrusted execution context to protect against someone proposing a change which exposes a secret.
-To permit this (for instance, in a pipeline which only runs after code review), the :attr:`pipeline.allow-secrets` attribute may be set.
+By default, pipelines are considered `pre-review` and will refuse to run jobs which have playbooks that use secrets in the untrusted execution context to protect against someone proposing a change which exposes a secret.
+To permit this (for instance, in a pipeline which only runs after code review), the :attr:`pipeline.post-review` attribute may be explicitly set to ``true``.

+In some cases, it may be desirable to prevent a job which is defined in a config project from running in a pre-review pipeline (e.g., a job used to publish an artifact).
+In these cases, the :attr:`job.post-review` attribute may be explicitly set to ``true`` to indicate the job should only run in post-review pipelines.

 If a job with secrets is unsafe to be used by other projects, the `allowed-projects` job attribute can be used to restrict the projects